AmosNimos/dcdp/README.md

 # dcdp
-List directory and subdirectory inside home/user with dmenu, and open the selected directory in the terminal.
+List directory and subdirectory inside home/user with dmenu, and open the selected directory.